 Paragraph 4(b) of the Policy lists non-exhaustive circumstances indicating registration and use in bad faith.

-These circumstances are non-exhaustive and other factors can also be considered in deciding about the bad faith element.
+These circumstances are non-exhaustive and other factors can also be considered.

 It is well established that bad faith under the UDRP is broadly understood to occur where a respondent takes unfair advantage of or otherwise abuses a complainant's mark (see par.
 3.1 of the WIPO Overview 3.0).
 Targeting is important in establishing bad faith under the UDRP.